 A master's degree in Speech-Language Pathology (SLP) is the professional entry-level requirement for employment as a speech-language pathologist.
 Completion of CSUN's CDS SLP master's program satisfies the academic requirements for

-Offered in collaboration with CSUN's College of Health and Human Development, this program is a 36-month course of study, taught fully online by distinguished CSUN faculty with field experience in all aspects of the profession.
-Designed for working professionals, the program is taught in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.
+Offered in collaboration with CSUN's College of Health and Human Development, this program is a 41-month course of study, taught fully online by distinguished CSUN faculty with field experience in all aspects of the profession.
+The program is taught in the cohort format, which maximizes interaction with faculty and fosters the development of networking relationships with fellow participants.

 For California residents who hold bachelor's degrees in CDS or SLP but are not interested in pursuing the M.S. degree at this time, CSUN offers the SLPA Certificate of Advanced Professional Development in SLPA Fieldwork.
 This 100-hour program, which includes both online study at home and an eight-week clinical field experience, is designed to facilitate career advancement.